Spanish Armada: Legacy

-In England the victory prompted a huge David vs Goliath propaganda offensive, and its exploitation boosted national pride which lasted for years.
+In England, the battle was followed by the distribution of flyers, pamphlets, the striking of victory medals, and numerous joyous celebrations.
+The victory prompted a huge David vs Goliath propaganda offensive, and its exploitation boosted national pride which lasted for years.
 Elizabeth's legend persisted and grew long after her death.
-It also may have given heart to the Protestant cause across Europe and the belief that God was behind the Protestants.
-This was shown by the striking of commemorative medals that bore variations on the inscription, "1588.
-Flavit Jehovah et Dissipati Sunt" – with "Jehovah" in Hebrew letters ("God blew, and they are scattered"), or "He blew with His winds, and they were scattered".
-There were also more lighthearted medals struck, such as the one with the play on the words of Julius Caesar: Venit, Vidit, Fugit (he came, he saw, he fled).
-The wind that scattered the Armada has been called the Protestant Wind, a phrase also used for later invasions of England that failed.
+It also may have given heart to the Protestant cause across Europe and the belief that God was behind the Protestants.: This was shown by the striking of commemorative medals that bore variations on the inscription, "1588.
+Flavit Jehovah et Dissipati Sunt" – with "Jehovah" in Hebrew letters ('God blew, and they are scattered'), or 'He blew with His winds, and they were scattered'.
+There were also more lighthearted medals struck, such as the one with the play on the words of Julius Caesar: Venit, Vidit, Fugit ('he came, he saw, he fled').
+The wind that scattered the armada has been called the Protestant Wind, a phrase also used for later invasions of England that failed.

-The memory of the victory over the Armada was evoked during both the Napoleonic Wars and the Second World War, when Britain again faced a substantial danger of foreign invasion.
-During the Battle of Britain RAF fighter pilots attracted world attention as the 'new Elizabethans'.
+The memory of the victory over the armada was evoked during both the Napoleonic Wars and the Second World War, when Britain again faced a substantial danger of foreign invasion.
+During the Battle of Britain RAF fighter pilots attracted world attention as the "new Elizabethans".
 The Armada Memorial in Plymouth was constructed in 1888 to celebrate the tercentenary of the defeat of the Spanish Armada.

 One of the greatest finds of the Spanish Armada was the remains of the wreck of La Girona, found by a team of Belgian divers off the coast of Portballintrae in 1968.
 It was the greatest treasure salvaged up until that time.
 Gold and silver coins, jewelry, armaments and other objects are on permanent display at the Ulster Museum (part of the National Museums of Northern Ireland) in Stranmillis in Belfast.